 - Missouri: Apply to at least 10 including Missouri-Columbia, St. Louis, Meharry, Howard, Morehouse, Wash U, Kansas, at least one "Wild Card"

-- Mississippi: Apply to at least 10 including Mississippi, Meharry, Howard, Morehouse, Tennessee, USA (if from Gulf Coast), at least one "Wild Card
+- Mississippi: Apply to at least 10 including Mississippi, Meharry, Howard, Morehouse, Tennessee, South Alabama (if from Gulf Coast), at least one "Wild Card

-- New York: Apply to at least 10 including Howard, Meharry, SUNY-Brooklyn, NYU, Morehouse, NY Med, Rochester, Temple, Drexel, at least one "Wild Card"
+- New York: Apply to at least 10 including Howard, Meharry, Morehouse, SUNY-Brooklyn, NYU, Mount Sinai, NY Med, Rochester, Temple, Drexel, at least one "Wild Card"

 - Tennessee: Apply to at least 10 including Howard, Tennessee, Meharry, Morehouse, E Tennessee, Louisville, at least one "Wild Card"